The CAFA Network

 What does it mean to be a CAFA member?

-Any asthma coalition who shares CAFA’s mission can become a member of the Network.
-There are no formal membership requirements, aside from signing a member agreement.
-This agreement states the coalition’s commitment to the Network and its mission and identifies key representatives who can speak to the local coalition’s overall work and contribute to discussions and decision-making processes.
+Any asthma coalition that shares CAFA’s mission can become a member of the Network.
+There are no formal membership requirements.
 Participation in the Network can include the following:

 - Participate in conference calls and meetings to help set the Network’s policy agenda and to make decisions about policy actions along the way;